harvardinformatics/ATAC-seq/README.md

 | `-n <int>` | Number of cores on which to run              |
 | `-v`       | Verbose mode                                 |

+For input files of 20 million paired reads, NGmerge should run in less than one hour on a single core, with minimal memory usage.
+Of course, the run-time will decrease with more cores (`-n`).

 Other than adapter removal, we do not recommend any trimming of the reads.
 Such adjustments can complicate later steps, such as the identification of PCR duplicates.